Skip to content

 Frequently asked questions

-How do you calculate employee turnover rate?
+How do I annualize a monthly turnover rate?

 Turnover is cheaper to prevent than to calculate.

-TeamPredict flags resignation risk early from public LinkedIn signals — giving you lead time to retain your best people before they hand in notice.
+TeamPredict flags resignation risk early from public LinkedIn signals, giving you lead time to retain your best people before they hand in notice.

 Start 30-Day Free Trial